Yijunmaverick/UniversalStyleTransfer/README.md

 ## User study

 A common issue in style transfer is the evaluation.
-To understand user preferences, we conduct a user study to evaluate 5 methods shown in Figure 6 of our paper.
-We appreciate your help if you can spend 3~4 minutes for this [study](http://169.236.182.49:8008/).
+To understand the user preference, we conduct a user study to evaluate 5 methods shown in Figure 6 of our paper.
+We appreciate your help if you can spend 3~4 minutes on this [study](http://169.236.182.49:8008/).

 ## Acknowledgement